-You can become a citizen scientist, exploring the natural environment and helping with scientific research.
+You can become a citizen scientist, discovering the natural environment and helping to conduct scientific research.

 Find out more and register for our upcoming BioBlitzes in Salisbury and Marion